 On the other side, he was incredibly consistent.
 He started more than 30 games in 15 of his 16 MLB seasons.
 He had the streak of 14 seasons with 200 innings pitch (and came up just 1.1 innings short of making it 15 seasons).
 We won’t see that again.

 Mark only had one losing season.
 He was 12-13 in 2006.
-I know it doesn’t mean all that much, but to be consistently on the winning side, even on some not-so-great teams, is a positive.
+I know it doesn’t mean all that much, but consistently on the winning side, even on some not-so-great teams, is a positive.

 He pitched in the playoffs in three different seasons (he was left off the roster when the Jays made the playoffs in 2015).